7 things to know about Lebanon’s parliament elections

 - 'Tase me, and you'll see what happens,' an American Airlines flier said.
 Police did — 10 times.

-With Lebanon holding parliament elections Sunday, here are seven things to know about the system.
+With 3.6 million registered voters expected to vote in parliament elections Sunday, here are seven things to know about the system.

 FIRST TIMES